 Sec.
 503.2.6 Bridges and elevated surfaces.
-Where a bridge or an elevated surface is part of a fire apparatus access road, the bridge shall be constructed and maintained in accordance with AASHTO HB-17.
+Where a bridge or an elevated surface is part of a fire apparatus access road, the bridge shall be constructed and maintained in accordance with AASHTO HB-17, the Standard Specifications for Highway Bridges adopted and published by the American Association of State Highway and Transportation Officials.
 Bridges and elevated surfaces shall be designed for a live load sufficient to carry the imposed loads of fire apparatus.
-Vehicle load limits and clearance limitations shall be posted at both entrances to bridges when required by the fire code official.
-Where elevated surfaces designed for emergency vehicle use are adjacent to surfaces which are not designed for such use, approved barriers, approved signs or both shall be installed and maintained when required by the fire code official.
+Vehicle load limits and clearance limitations shall be posted at both entrances to bridges where required by the fire code official.
+Where elevated surfaces designed for emergency vehicle use are adjacent to surfaces which are not designed for such use, approved barriers, approved signs or both shall be installed and maintained where required by the fire code official.

 Sec.
 503.2.6.1 Bridges with one traffic lane.
-When approved by the fire code official, private bridges providing access to not more than two residential dwellings may have one 12 foot wide travel lane; however, it shall provide for unobstructed visibility from one end to the other, and turnouts shall be provided at both ends.
+When approved by the fire code official, private bridges providing access to not more than two residential dwellings may have one

+12-foot-wide travel lane and it shall provide for unobstructed visibility from one end to the other, and turnouts shall be provided at both ends.

 Sec.
 503.2.7 Grade.
 The gradient for a fire apparatus access roadway shall not exceed 15.0%.
-The fire code official may allow roadway grades up to 20.0% provided that the roadway surface conforms to section 503.2.3.
-The fire code official may require additional mitigation measures where he deems appropriate.
-The angle of departure and angle of approach of a fire access roadway shall not exceed 7 degrees (12 percent) or as approved by the fire code official.
+The fire code official may allow roadway grades up to 20.0% provided that the roadway surface conforms to Section 503.2.3.
+The fire code official may require additional mitigation measures